aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 aliases: [/java/how-to-insert-and-work-with-the-table-of-contents-field/]
 ---

-## Insert and Work with the Table of Contents Field

 Often you will work with documents containing a table of contents (TOC).
 Using Aspose.Words you can insert your own table of contents or completely rebuild the existing table of contents in the document using just a few lines of code.

 This article outlines how to work with the table of contents field and demonstrates: